kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md

 ### §43.3   Persons authorized to perform maintenance, preventive maintenance, rebuilding, and alterations.

-\(a\) Except as provided in this section and §43.17, no person may maintain, rebuild, alter, or perform preventive maintenance on an aircraft, airframe, aircraft engine, propeller, appliance, or component part to which this part applies.
+\(a\) Except as provided in this section and [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.17   Maintenance, preventive maintenance, and alterations performed on U.S. aeronautical products by certain Canadian persons.|§43.17]], no person may maintain, rebuild, alter, or perform preventive maintenance on an aircraft, airframe, aircraft engine, propeller, appliance, or component part to which this part applies.
 Those items, the performance of which is a major alteration, a major repair, or preventive maintenance, are listed in appendix A.

-\(b\) The holder of a mechanic certificate may perform maintenance, preventive maintenance, and alterations as provided in Part 65 of this chapter.
+\(b\) The holder of a mechanic certificate may perform maintenance, preventive maintenance, and alterations as provided in [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md|Part 65 of this chapter]].

-\(c\) The holder of a repairman certificate may perform maintenance, preventive maintenance, and alterations as provided in part 65 of this chapter.
+\(c\) The holder of a repairman certificate may perform maintenance, preventive maintenance, and alterations as provided in [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md|part 65 of this chapter]].

 \(d\) A person working under the supervision of a holder of a mechanic or repairman certificate may perform the maintenance, preventive maintenance, and alterations that his supervisor is authorized to perform, if the supervisor personally observes the work being done to the extent necessary to ensure that it is being done properly and if the supervisor is readily available, in person, for consultation.
-However, this paragraph does not authorize the performance of any inspection required by Part 91 or Part 125 of this chapter or any inspection performed after a major repair or alteration.
+However, this paragraph does not authorize the performance of any inspection required by Part 91 or [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0125 Certification and operations  airplanes having a seating capacity of 20 or more passengers or a maximum payload capacity of 6,000 pounds or more; and rules governing persons on board such aircraft.md|Part 125 of this chapter]] or any inspection performed after a major repair or alteration.

-\(e\) The holder of a repair station certificate may perform maintenance, preventive maintenance, and alterations as provided in Part 145 of this chapter.
+\(e\) The holder of a repair station certificate may perform maintenance, preventive maintenance, and alterations as provided in [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md|Part 145 of this chapter]].

 \(f\) The holder of an air carrier operating certificate or an operating certificate issued under Part 121 or 135, may perform maintenance, preventive maintenance, and alterations as provided in Part 121 or 135.

 \(g\) Except for holders of a sport pilot certificate, the holder of a pilot certificate issued under part 61 may perform preventive maintenance on any aircraft owned or operated by that pilot which is not used under part 121, 129, or 135 of this chapter.
 The holder of a sport pilot certificate may perform preventive maintenance on an aircraft owned or operated by that pilot and issued a special airworthiness certificate in the light-sport category.

-\(h\) Notwithstanding the provisions of paragraph (g) of this section, the Administrator may approve a certificate holder under Part 135 of this chapter, operating rotorcraft in a remote area, to allow a pilot to perform specific preventive maintenance items provided—
+\(h\) Notwithstanding the provisions of paragraph (g) of this section, the Administrator may approve a certificate holder under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md|Part 135 of this chapter]], operating rotorcraft in a remote area, to allow a pilot to perform specific preventive maintenance items provided—

 \(1\) The items of preventive maintenance are a result of a known or suspected mechanical difficulty or malfunction that occurred en route to or in a remote area;